hrshvrdhnsingh/OOPS_notes/interview_questions_java_1.md

 1. When you need to share code (common fields or method implementations) across related classes.
 1. Every abstract method must be declared in subclass, unless the subclass is abstract as well.
 1. Any instance methods are simply inherited, with override possible unless they are final.
+1. Allowed methods are abstract methods(no body) and concrete methods(woth body)
 1. Private methods are never inherited.

 ```cpp